SumiSastri/dev-blogs/docs/local-environment/part1-the-local-environment.md

 Interpreters interpret code and compilers boil them down back to machine-readable code.
 The data from the input driver that has been transferred to an interpreter and compiler is processed and stored in memory.
 Memory is a shortened version of random-access memory or D-RAM, which is dynamic RAM, which is the capacity of the computer to hold this information.

+RAM memory is divided into 3 separate blocks of memory standard input/ standard output and standard error.
+RAM is the quickest to process information, but capacity is limited.
+The hard drive and external hard drives process information next and finally, the slowest to process data is cloud based servers as they represent the longest distance between where the code is compiled and computed and the source code.

 In the article __What is Linux__, the OS is further divided into the bootloader, which starts all the computer systems up and shuts them down.
 The bootloader communicates with the initial booting process, or the "init system".
 The init system controls background services like printing, and scheduling via "daemons".
 The kernel is the core of the OS, managing the processor, memory and peripherals.
 Daemons, can be considered system "helpers" or "runners" as they run to and from internal systems to handle mail, network communications, data to printers etc.,

 The user-facing graphical server is a subsystem with an x-y axis that displays graphics on your monitor, which is also referred to as the x-server or X. The main user-facing component is the desktop environment, where you see web browsers, pre-loaded applications or access to an application management store (app-store), where you can download applications that work with the OS.